 This course of study is the most flexible master’s online option at the University of San Diego (USD).
-It allows you to choose your specialization courses from across the School Leadership, STEAM (Science, Technology, Engineering, Arts and Mathematics), Inclusive Learning: Special Education and Universal Design or the Literacy and Digital Learning offerings.
-With these courses, you will focus on the design, delivery, and assessment of lessons, units, and programs.
+It allows you to choose your specialization courses from across the School Leadership, STEAM (Science, Technology, Engineering, Arts and Mathematics) and Inclusive Learning: Special Education and Universal Design offerings.
+With these courses, you will focus on the design, delivery and assessment of lessons, units and programs.

 Does the online Master of Education program include a preliminary licensure or does it lead to a teaching credential?

 It does not lead to a teaching credential.
 Our program requires that students have two years of teaching experience.
 As a result, most students already have a teaching credential or they work in roles that do not require a teaching credential.

 Is the online Master of Education program open to students from outside the United States?